Nothing Phone 2a vs Nothing Phone (2): Which Phone Is Better?

 Winner: Nothing Phone (2)

 While many of you might have seen this coming, the core reason behind Nothing Phone (2) emerging victorious in our comparison is the unmatched value it offers.
-At a price of just SGD 769, you are getting a flagship-grade premium smartphone with build quality that could rival even the iPhone 15, an eye-catching design, top-tier performance, good cameras, all-day battery life and support for wireless charging.
+At a price of just MYR 2,999, you are getting a flagship-grade premium smartphone with build quality that could rival even the iPhone 15, an eye-catching design, top-tier performance, good cameras, all-day battery life and support for wireless charging.

-Unless Nothing decides to have a launch price of under SGD 480, the Phone 2a could be struggling right from its early days in a highly competitive segment full of tempting options.
+Unless Nothing decides to have a launch price of under MYR 1,680, the Phone 2a could be struggling right from its early days in a highly competitive segment full of tempting options.

 (Hero and Featured Image Credits: Nothing)